↓

 Chart history shows where this music really goes

 He said he learned to sing “in church, because of my mother.
 God bless my mom.”
 And I read another quote from him that was in response to being called Mr. Evans.
-He replied, “Don’t call me Mr. Evans; only … Read the rest
+He replied, “Don’t call me Mr. Evans; only … The rest of the story…

 Posted in music history | Tagged music history, pop music